ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 The {{site.data.keyword.dns_full_notm}} service is used to convert names to IP addresses.
 In this example a DNS service is created in the cloud.
 The DNS zone `cloud.example.com` is created and added to the transit VPC.
 DNS records for the cloud instances are added to cloud.example.com.
 For example an A record is created for the spoke 0 worker in zone 1 that would have the full name spoke0-z1-worker.cloud.example.com.

 Review [about DNS sharing for VPE gateways](/docs/vpc?topic=vpc-hub-spoke-model).
 The transit VPC is enabled as a DNS hub.
 Each spoke VPC is configured with DNS resolution binding to the transit VPC hub.
-Each spoke VPC resolver setting is configured to delegate to the transit VPC custom resolvers.
-The DNS configuration is available for VPC instances through DHCP.
+This will configure the spoke VPC DHCP settings for DNS servers to be the transit VPC custom resolvers.

 ![DNS Layout](images/vpc-transit/vpc-transit-dns.svg){: caption="DNS Layout" caption-side="bottom"}
 {: style="text-align: center;"}